lesshint/lesshint/docs/developer-guide/api/utils.md

 # Utils

-There are a copule of utilities included with `lesshint` which can be used when creating custom linters.
+There are a couple of utilities included with `lesshint` which can be used when creating custom linters.

 ```js
 const utils = require('lesshint').utils;